-We have presented Professional Development Sessions at the Tempo Music Conference, Da Capo Music Conference, the Canadian Music Educators Association National Conference, and many school divisions.
+We have presented Professional Development Sessions for Manitoba's Tempo Music Conference, the Canadian Band Association, Brandon University's Da Capo Music Conference, the Canadian Music Educators Association National Conference, the Ontario Band Association, the Newfoundland and Labrador Band Association, and many school divisions.

 We would love to have the opportunity to present sessions for your music educators!
 Music educators love to hear immediately applicable ideas from professionals "in the trenches".

 Sample sessions that we have presented are listed below, but we are happy to discuss constructing sessions to fit your needs.